 The super El Niños of the past

 Three events since 1950 have reached “very strong” — a peak Niño 3.4 anomaly of at least +2.0°C. Each rearranged weather on every continent, and each is a lens on what winter 2026–27 could bring.
+The 2026–27 event is already underway — see how it stacks up against the closest analog on our 2026 vs. 1997-98 comparison.

 1982–83